A 1930s Lone Star programmer comes back to life

 He got Terry Miles to direct it.
 Mr. Miles has been four times nominated for a Leo award (I’m not quite sure what that is but it sounds impressive), though this is his only Western.
 Miles is a Canadian, and maybe Nasser too, who knows.
 At any rate the movie was filmed in British Columbia and features Donald Sutherland, as well as many other Canadian actors, so it’s a pretty Canadian affair.
 Not that I hold that against it, you understand.

 It opens with some nice sepia shots (DP Norm Li) and not a bad song (George Canyon, great name) – a lot better than most ballads under Western titles anyway.
 It’s set in Dakota territory in 1883, then places called Sasparilla, WY and Grey Falls, MT.
 It opens with the hero pissing, which isn’t too elegant, but there we are.
 Probably supposed to set the tone.
-No one would have pissed in the John Wayne version, but then the heroine wouldn’t have drunk whiskey, said fuck or shot people either.
+No one would have pissed in the John Wayne version, not even a horse, but then the heroine wouldn’t have drunk whiskey, said fuck or shot people either.
 That’s 2012 for you.

 Sutherland is bent on revenge for something or other but he has a badge so is a bit difficult to kill.
 He has a majestic white mane and imposing corporation.